- The best place for flight training: discussion

 The main idea of this blog is a description of my pilot’s route “from zero to hero”.
 I was 30 when I had decided to completely change my career, and I still keep going.

-The second point is that English is not my first language (probably you already noticed that), that’s why I highly appreciate if you state my mistakes in the comments.
+Please note that English is not my first language (probably you already noticed that), that’s why I highly appreciate if you state my mistakes in the comments.
 I will correct my posts to make them better.
 Nevertheless, my English is a little better than Google’s one, at least until Rise of the Machines 🙂

 My first discovery about flying was made rather late, and at first it seemed simple: everybody can fly.
 Literally everybody, without exceptions, and all you need is just desire.
 For me it was a hang glider: it turned out that there is a great community in Moscow, and it is open to everybody.
 One does not need a huge amount of money, one should not start from the very early ages.
 I heard a lot of myths and stories around that community, and they prevented me to look closer, but they were just myths.
 Once more I realized the simple thing: I just have to start, and I just have to move on.
 Don’t give up.
 So, it seems that it was just the right moment, and I finally made a DECISION.
 I want to fly!